 Unfortunately, this escalation in popularity also creates an increase in accidents and injuries.
 In fact, some statistics report that a cyclist is killed every six hours in the United States.
-And approximately 1 million children are hurt in bike-related accidents every year.
+And approximately 130,000 people are hurt in bike-related accidents every year.
 One-third of these accidents involved automobiles, and 75 percent caused serious and traumatic brain injuries.
-If you’ve been injured contact the Colorado Springs bicycle accident attorneys at the Green Law Firm, P.C. right away.
+If you’ve been injured contact the Colorado Springs personal injury attorneys at the Green Law Firm, P.C. right away.

 Bicycle Accident Injuries

 Bicyclists are far more susceptible to serious injuries than car drivers.
 After all, bicycles offer no protection from injuries.
 Even when bicyclists wear helmets, they can still sustain serious injuries, including road burns, brain injuries, broken bones, spinal cord injuries, and internal organ damage.

 Bicycle accidents can lead to a variety of injuries, many of which can be severe due to the lack of physical protection a bicycle provides.
 Some of the most common bicycle accident injuries we see at Green Law Firm P.C. include:

 - Head and Brain Injuries: These can range from minor concussions to serious traumatic brain injuries (TBIs).
 Helmets can help protect against such injuries, but they don’t eliminate the risk entirely.

 - Spinal Cord Injuries: Injuries to the spine can lead to significant pain, limited mobility, and even paralysis.
 This can include fractures, disc injuries, or more severe damage to the spinal cord itself.
 If you’ve sustained a spine injury, contact our Colorado Springs spinal cord injury lawyers today.